 Screening Tenants: Even though promoting the rental unit is the first step, a landlord must also be able to select the best possible tenant for their property.
 That's because they need to ensure if a certain individual qualifies based on their requirements or not.

 Evictions: Are you having a problem with your tenants, or are some not paying the rent?
 This is also where a property manager can help you process or file an eviction.
 If additional assistance is needed, they can also help you consult a legal counsel to ensure that all eviction moves are made according to the law and as swiftly as possible.

 Collecting Rent: On many occasions, collecting rent from a tenant and other fees can be hard.
 With help from a licensed property manager, you'll have access to follow-up processes that ensure you're collecting all the rent from your properties.

 Repairs: Some property managers can also have their maintenance team that caters to all the problems.
 Some property managers may prefer hiring third-party contractors for the job in other cases.
 Whatever the case is, a property manager shouldn't face any problems maintaining your property

 Home Staging: Rental staging will set your house out from the competition, give prospective renters confidence, and help you attract the best tenants.
-According to Worthington Flowers a simple expense of rental staging may protect your rental properties from lying vacant for too long, allowing you to make money instead of losing money.
+According to these Seattle property managers, a simple expense of rental staging may protect your rental properties from lying vacant for too long, allowing you to make money instead of losing money.